Fruit tree rootstocks and tree sizes

 Large Fan or Espalier

 Don't let the 'dwarf' in the title mislead you, as Pyrodwarf is a vigorous rootstock - essentially a dwarf form of the very vigorous seedling pear rootstock.
-It produces a tree which is noticeably larger than on Quince A - similar to the MM111 apple rootstock.
+It produces a tree which is noticeably larger than on Quince A - similar to or a bit larger than MM111 apple rootstock.

-Pyrus communis Very large: 6m+ 6m-7m apart Standard Pyrus communis is a seedling pear rootstock, and produces a traditional free-standing tree.
+Pyrus communis Full size: 6m+ 6m-7m apart Standard Pyrus communis is a seedling pear rootstock, and produces a traditional free-standing tree.
+We mostly use the 'Kirchensaller' form, which is more uniform than some other seedling rootstocks.

 Rootstocks for Plums, Gages, Damsons, Mirabelles